Yonaba/30log/README.md

   Overrides instantiation scheme with Class:new()                    [P] Overrides instantiation scheme with Class()                        [P]
 tostring:
-  objects can be stringified                                         [P] the output takes into account the mother class name can be stri...
-[P]
+  objects from unnammed classes can be stringified                   [P] objects from named classes can be stringified                      [P]
 ------------------------------------------------------------------------
-26 tests 26 passed 41 assertions 0 failed 0 errors 0 unassertive 0 pending
+26 tests 26 passed 43 assertions 0 failed 0 errors 0 unassertive 0 pending
 ````

 ###Class-Commons testing implementation